deadzg/knowledge-share/DevOps/K8s/k8s-basics.md

 - etcd : It is a highly-available key-value data store used by k8s to store all of the API objects (that is, Pod, Deployment) that we create via the kubectl command-line or by calling the kube-apiserver

 - kubelet: It is the primary "node agent" that runs on each node.
 The kubelet takes a set of PodSpecs that are provided through various mechanisms (primarily through apiserver) and ensures that the containers described in those PodSpecs are running and healthy

+- namespaces: Kubernetes supports multiple virtual clusters backed by the same physical cluster.
+These virtual clusters are called namespaces

 ### Enterprise distributions: